DataJuggler/DataJuggler.Net/DataJuggler.Net/lib/ReadMe.txt

+Update Version 6.0.0: This project has been updated to version 6.0.0, howerver it is still for .NET Framework 4.8.
+Use DataJuggler.Net5 or DataJuggler.Net6 for newer projects.

+Note to self: Output of this folder needs to be copied to the lib folder.
+I am just doing it manually since I do not update this project often.

 Update for version 5.3.0:

 Oops!
 I accidently published and older version yesterday.
 This is the correct version.
 Anyone with a